Ashinaga (organization): Summer Camps

-Every year Ashinaga organizes tsudoi [‘集い, lit. "gathering"], summer camps for student loan recipients in 11 different locations across the Japan.
+Every year, Ashinaga organizes tsudoi [‘集い, lit. "gathering"], summer camps for student loan recipients in 11 different locations across Japan.
 From 2000 to 2007, Ashinaga held eight international summer camps in Japan for orphans of earthquakes, war, and other disasters overseas.
 Camps focused on the emotional and psychological care of the children, and allowed both Japanese orphans and those from overseas to interact and share their experiences.
+Ashinaga also organizes tsudoi in other offices.

 Ashinaga Uganda

 Ashinaga Uganda was established in 2001 as an international NGO that provides emotional and educational support to orphans who have lost one or both parents as a result of HIV/AIDS.
 In 2003, the President of Uganda, H.E.
 Yoweri Kaguta Museveni, formally opened the Ashinaga Uganda Rainbow House in Nansana.

 The Uganda Rainbow House runs several programs.
-Since 2007 the Rainbow House runs a literacy education program, called terakoya [寺子屋, lit. "temple schools", private elementary schools], which currently provides lessons in English, math, science, social studies, and physical education to 52 orphans, aged 7 to 15.
+Since 2007, Rainbow House has run a literacy education program called terakoya [寺子屋, lit. "temple schools," private elementary schools], which currently provides lessons in English, Math, Science, Social studies, and Physical education to over 52 orphans, aged 7 to 15.
 It also runs a care program that provides children with psychological support.
 The program takes place on Saturdays, and is held about 40 times a year.
-Each year a total of approximately 2,000 children participate.
-Additionally, there is a yearly outing for young children, aged from 9 to 13 and a camp for teenagers, 14 years and older.
+Each year, a total of approximately 2,000 children participate.
+Additionally, there is a yearly outing for young children, aged from 9 to 13, and a camp for teenagers, aged 14 and older.

 On 13 June 2012, the son of the Emperor of Japan, Prince Akishino, and his wife, Princess Kiko, visited Ashinaga Uganda.